christopherrowley/ESP32_FFT/README.md

                 The correct version is :// https://github.com/kosme/arduinoFFT
 4. Watch the video to see how to use it.
 5. To customsise it to your own matrix layout, read about Neomatrix layouts at [Adafruit](https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library#layouts-2894555-5).

+You may also need the ESP32 driver: https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers (install instructions in the Release Notes text file of the download)

 ## Other notes:
 Make sure that the Serial Monitor is using 115200 Baud rate.
 Also, upload speed should be the same (find this option under "Tools")